By Eve DUCHEMIN

 Produced by Bangumi & Deralf, coproduced par Kwassa Films, Arte GEIE, RTBF (Belgian Channel) & Entre Chien et Loup

 THE AFRICAN JOURNEY OF THE JELLY SHOES

 Let’s give the plastic sandal its rightly deserved place in the pantheon of Mankind’s shoes.
-Although no one dares question its timeless contribution to the comfort of our feet, who really knows its true story?
-Who remembers that it was born on the workbench of an Auvergne knife maker on Thursday 7 February 1946?
+Although no one dares questioning its timeless contribution to the comfort of our feet, who really knows its true story?
+Who remembers that it was born on the workbench of an Auvergne knife maker on February 1946?
 That it soon crossed the borders before invading the French Colonial Africa?
-That it will be used for military uniforms, fashion, sports or still, at work?
+That it will be used for military uniforms, fashion, sports or at work?
 Who could have known that it would escort fights for independence and one day become a symbol of national identity?
 That it would soon become the most-worn shoe on the continent!
-From the Ivory Coast to Kenya, from Cameroon to Eritrea, this report follows with great orthopaedic rigour the traces of the illustrious plimsolls.
+From the Ivory Coast to Kenya, from Cameroon to Eritrea, this report follows with great orthopaedic rigour the traces of this illustrious sandal.

 With the support of the Belgian Film Fund, WIP (Wallonie-image Productions and the RTBF (Belgian television)